tcoates3/dqm4hep-doc/docs/user-manual/networking.md

 }
 ```

 The first part of the request handler works in the same way as the command handler.
 You receive data (request) and the content is simply printed.
-Sending back is a bit more complex, as the user might want to optimize the memory is handled.
+Sending back is a bit more complex, as the user might want to optimize the memory he is handling.
 In this example, we define string message with a random number (yes, we love random numbers !).
 Our response will be handled by a buffer model.
 We first create a model using the factory method *Buffer::createModel< T >* and copy our string response into it.
 The model is then passed to the response buffer and will be sent back to the client.

 The memory can be handled in three ways in a model: